TomF98/torchphysics/docs/tutorial/solve_pde.rst

         bound_values = torch.sin(np.pi/2*x[:, :1]) * torch.cos(2*np.pi*x[:, 1:])
         return u - bound_values

-    # the point sampler, for the trainig points:
+    # the point sampler, for the training points:
     # here we use grid points any other sampler could also be used
     bound_sampler = tp.samplers.GridSampler(square.boundary, n_points=5000)
-    bound_sampler = bound_sampler.make_static() # grid always the same, therfore static for one single computation
+    bound_sampler = bound_sampler.make_static() # grid always the same, therefore static for one single computation

 Once all this is defined, we have to combine the residual and sampler in a ``condition``.
 These condition handle internally the training process.